-Like bananas, this is very high in natural sugar, so should be treated as a treat.
+Like bananas, this is very high in natural sugar, so it should be treated as a treat.

-This is like many of the other fruits, including bananas and should be given as a treat.
+This is like many other fruits, including bananas and should be given as a treat.

 It is important to make sure that you cut the mango up and remove the stone as it contains a small amount of cyanide as well as being a choke Hazzard.